 The PhD is the highest level of specialized education recognised worldwide.
 In Italy, the selection of the PhD Candidates involves a competitive examination advertised in a yearly call.
 The call is generally issued in Spring.
-The lenght of the PhD Programme is 4 years and a full scholarship is available for selected candidates.
+The lenght of our PhD Programme is 4 years and full scholarships are available for selected candidates.

-Applications for PhD positions are open to students of all age and nationalities who obtained a secon level degree (Master’s Degree level), which gives access to PhD studies.
+Applications for PhD positions are open to students of all age and nationalities who obtained a second level degree (Master’s Degree level), which grants access to PhD studies.

 It is only possible to submit an application to PhD Programmes in reply to a Call for applications.

 General information on PhD at the University of Turin are available here

 The Vilfredo Pareto Doctoral Program in Economics comprises three different curricula:

 - Curriculum in Economics – ECON

 - Curriculum in Economics of Complexity – ECOM

 - Curriculum in Theoretical Economics, Finance and Statistics – TEFS

 The Vilfredo Pareto Doctoral Program in Economics is a 4-years Doctoral Program.